baztian/teatime/README.rst

 Usage
 =====

 Simply start teatime via the teatime script.
+Use the slider set the number of seconds when you want to get reminded.

+You can click in the scrolling area to increase in steps of 30 seconds.
+If you want to reset the timer simply slide to zero seconds.

 Contributing
 ============